 Self-defense is “not illegal,” according to a US teen cleared in the deaths of protesters.

-Kyle Rittenhouse, the acquitted US teen who fatally shot two men during protests and rioting against police brutality in Wisconsin last year, has defended his conduct, claiming that self-defense is “not unlawful,” and praising the jury’s decision.
+As the verdict echoed across America, Kyle Rittenhouse, the US teen acquitted of fatally shooting two men during protests and riots against police brutality in Wisconsin last year, claimed self-defense is “not unlawful.”

-On Friday, a jury found Rittenhouse, 18, not guilty of reckless and intentional killing and other charges resulting from the shootings in Kenosha, Wisconsin in August 2020.
+A jury found Rittenhouse, 18, not guilty of reckless and deliberate killing and other charges related to the August 2020 shootings in Kenosha, Wisconsin on Friday.

-The decision spurred protests across the country late Friday, from New York to Portland, Oregon, as well as scattered applause outside the courtroom, and also attracted acclaim from gun rights activists, underscoring the case’s polarizing nature.
+The decision spurred intermittent protests around the country late Friday, from New York to Portland, Oregon, but it also drew acclaim from Rittenhouse supporters outside the courthouse and gun rights advocates, reflecting the case’s polarizing nature.

 The youngster, seen smiling as he travels in a car after the verdict, said he was pleased that his “tough journey” was over in comments televised by Fox News.

-“The jury came to the correct conclusion – self-defense is not unlawful,” Rittenhouse tells Fox ahead of a tell-all interview set to air Monday evening and a documentary on the adolescent set to premiere in December.
+“The jury came to the correct conclusion — self-defense is not criminal,” Rittenhouse adds ahead of a lengthy interview with Fox on Monday evening and a documentary to follow in December.

 “I’m delighted everything went smoothly… We made it through the most difficult portion.”
 Rittenhouse’s case received widespread attention, in part because it arose from last year’s nationwide Black Lives Matter protests, which contained a contentious combination of guns, racial tensions, and vigilantism.